 Pharmacist and data-driven quality improvement in primary care (P-DQIP): a qualitative study of anticipated implementation factors informed by the theoretical domains framework.

-Tang, Jason; Toma, Madalina; Gray, Nicola M.; Delvaux, Joke; Guthrie, Bruce; Grant, Aileen; Duncan, Eilidh; Dreischulte, Tobias
+Tang, Jason; Toma, Madalina; Gray, Nicola M.; Delvaux, Joke; Guthrie, Bruce; Grant, Aileen; Duncan, Eilidh M.; Dreischulte, Tobias

 Nicola M. Gray